SafiUllahAshfaq/interviews-learning/open-questions.md

   - We can use a framework like EWD.js to consume multi-threaded execution if the application is of that kind.
 - How can we run concurrent code in nodejs? (pm2, EWD.js)

+## AWS

+- How can you invoke AWS lambda from node.js?
+- How do you get authorized to call AWS lambda from node.js?

+## Docker

+- What are multi stage docker builds?
+- Difference between ADD and COPY command in dockerfile?

 ## Express

 - How we do API versioning?
 - How many API versions can/should be maintained in express API?
+- What are middlewares?

 ---